MicrosoftDocs/learn/learn-pr/reactors/supervised-learning-regression/includes/2-load-data.md

 In this section and the next (3.2), we'll use national statistics gathered by the United Nations (UN) from 2009-2011.
 This information came from the United Nations Statistics Division's [Social indicators page](https://unstats.un.org/unsd/demographic/products/socind/?azure-portal=true) on April 23, 2012.
 The data includes national health and welfare statistics for 199 countries and territories.
-These locations are mostly UN members, but the list also includes areas that are not independent countries (such as Hong Kong).
+These locations are mostly UN members, but the list also includes areas that are not independent countries (such as Hong Kong SAR).

 The dataset includes 199 observations with the following features: